gchq/gaffer-doc/getting-started/operation-examples.md

 #### Export to new graph using preconfigured schema and properties

 This example will export all Edges with group 'edge' to another Gaffer graph with new ID 'newGraphId'.
-The new graph will have a parent Schema and Store Properties within the graph library specifed by the ID's schemaId1 and storePropsId1.
+The new graph will have a parent Schema and Store Properties within the graph library specified by the ID's schemaId1 and storePropsId1.
 In order to export to newGraphId with storePropsId1 and schemaId1 the user must have the required user authorisations that were configured for this operation to use each of these 3 ids.

 As Java: